 Argentina : Entrepreneurship and Micro-Finance in Emerging Economies

 Experience vibrant Buenos Aires, the capital and largest city of Argentina!
-This new faculty-led study abroad program was created specifically to provide an opportunity to students of the Financial Analyst Honors Program (FAHP) to travel abroad and experience the world of business in Argentina.
-This optional week-long opportunity will allow you to have an accessible and affordable education abroad experience, albeit for a short period, without compromising the academic time frame of the FAHP.
+This faculty-led study abroad program was created specifically to provide an opportunity to UAlbany students in the School of Business to travel abroad and experience the world of business in Argentina.
+This optional week-long opportunity will allow you to have an accessible and affordable education abroad experience, albeit for a short period, without compromising your academic time frame.

 *Program is subject to minimum enrollment.

 Entrepreneurship and Micro-Finance in Emerging Economies: Spring Break in Argentina – This program, in Buenos Aires, Argentina, is an optional 1-credit add-on to the UAlbany FIN400 course.
-This program will allow Financial Analyst Honors Program (FAHP) students to experience the world of business in an international context.
+This program will allow students to experience the world of business in an international context.

 In today’s global economy, business people must understand the relationships, institutions, and environment that underlie international commerce.
 The primary objective of this course is to provide an introduction to the global economy that will help you be dynamic, flexible and effective in business – whether you actually work in a global corporation or not.
 It will also help you to be an educated citizen, understanding the complex issues impacting government policy and globalization.